lsst-sqre/sqr-041/index.rst

 Rubin Observatory should therefore focus security efforts on patching known security vulnerabilities, avoiding obvious web security problems, detecting and cutting off abuse of stolen access credentials, limiting the damage that can be done by an individual user, and preventing escalation of access from an individual user account to Science Platform infrastructure.

-Given the limited value to attackers of Science Platform resources nad data, Rubin Observatory should not attempt to defend the Science Platform against :abbr:`APTs (Advanced Persistent Threats)`, state actors, or sophisticated organized crime.
+Given the limited value to attackers of Science Platform resources and data, Rubin Observatory should not attempt to defend the Science Platform against :abbr:`APTs (Advanced Persistent Threats)`, state actors, or sophisticated organized crime.
 The focus of security efforts for the Science Platform should not be on attackers with the capability to develop or purchase unknown zero-day exploits, construct novel exploit toolkits, implant hardware into endpoints, or pursue careful and sophisticated targeted phishing attacks.
 Defense against this level of attacker would not be a good use of project resources given the extremely high cost of defense and the relatively low likelihood of interest in Science Platform services by well-funded attackers.